The Italian lifestyle is widely imitated around the world.

 But the good news is that there is something for everyone among Italy’s wines; the geographically diverse country produces a fascinating selection of regional specialties in every style and price point you can imagine.

-As an added bonus, Italian wines are famously food-friendly across the board, so you’re sure to find the ideal pairing for anything from pasta night to a frutti di mare (seafood) extravaganza to an antipasti picnic.
+As a bonus, Italian wines are famously food-friendly across the board, so you’re sure to find the ideal pairing for anything from pasta night to a frutti di mare (seafood) extravaganza to an antipasti picnic.

 And keeping a stock of wine at home in case anyone drops by is one of the most important habits with which we can define the Italian lifestyle.

 Italian apparel is widely regarded as among the finest in the world.
 Florence leather has a solid reputation, and Southern Italy is the epicenter of luxury footwear manufacturing.

 But, what are some of the most well-known Italian fashion labels?